hku-mars/ROG-Map/README.md

 roslaunch rog_map_example marsim_example.launch
 ```

+#### Control the drone with keyboard

 After launching, click on the terminal running the second launch file, use the keyboard to control the drone, and observe the local sliding map:

 ![](misc/marsim.gif)

 Use `W` `A` `S` `D` on your keyboard to control the drone's velocity, press the spacebar to stop, and press `Q` or `Ctrl + C` to exit.

+#### Control the drone with ROS topic

+Similar to the MARSIM API, the drone can be controlled through the `/planning/pos_cmd` ROS topic, which uses the custom message type `quadrotor_msgs/PositionCommand`.

+In simulation, the drone model is idealized, meaning it will track the specified position and attitude (derived from the acceleration) with no delay.
+At a minimum, the following fields should be specified to control the drone:`position`,`acceleration`,` yaw`

+For a more realistic simulation, please refer to the original [MARSIM](https://github.com/hku-mars/MARSIM) version.

+A Python example demonstrating drone control is provided in [./examples/rog_map_example/Apps/keyboard_control.py](./examples/rog_map_example/Apps/keyboard_control.py)

+A similar implementation can also be created using C++.

 ### 2 Running A* Search Example